marktomm/poly-cpp/type_erasure_up/README.md

 dev_ctx - Polymorphic context where User defined class code is used

 dev_algo - Behaviour procedures for User defined classes in Polymorphic context.
-MISSING in current approach, because behaviour is coupled with dev_impl

 dev_factory - Functions that create User defined class instances for end user.